metabase/metabase/docs/questions/query-builder/expressions-list.md

 Example: `datetimeSubtract("2021-03-25", 1, "month")` would return the value `2021-02-25`, displayed as `February 25, 2021`.

 `amount` must be an integer, not a fractional number.
+For example, you cannot subtract "half a year" (0.5).

 Related: [between](#between), [datetimeAdd](#datetimeadd).